 The result turned out very well.
 It’s a fully native GTK+ app that

-takes a few arguments on the command line, has good performance, and uses
+takes a few arguments on the command line and has good performance.

 After this success, I wanted to see if I could do the same thing on macOS.
 I could have just used the same GTK+ code on Mac, but the performance of the Cocoa GTK+ bindings is somewhat poor compared to native frameworks like Metal and CoreAnimation that offload work to the GPU, so I built a native Cocoa app written in Swift instead.
 It went so well, in fact, that I’ve distributed it in the Mac App Store.